algas/whitakers-words/whitakers-words-js/README.md

 - English to Latin lookup
 - Support for inflected forms (nouns, verbs, adjectives)
 - Recognition of prefixes and enclitics
+- Macron handling (automatically converts ā, ē, ī, ō, ū to a, e, i, o, u)
 - Interactive and batch processing modes

 ## Installation